Geometric realizations of Tamari interval lattices via cubic coordinates: Geometric properties

-For instance $c = (0,-1,1,-1,-5,0,1,-1,-3)$ is minimal-cellular, and its corresponding maximal-cellular is $c' = (1,0,2,0,-4,3,2,0,-2)$.
+Let $n \geq 0$ and $c \in \OutputWings(\cc)$.
+The cubic coordinate $\Uparrow_{1} (c)$ is the \Def{corresponding input-wing} of $c$ (the name comes from a corollary of Theorem~\ref{nombredesommetdanscellule}).
+For instance $c = (0,-1,1,-1,-5,0,1,-1,-3)$ is an output-wing, and its corresponding input-wing is $\Uparrow_{1} (c) = (1,0,2,0,-4,3,2,0,-2)$.
 By Lemma~\ref{existeMax} such an element does exist.
-Note that performing the minimal increasing of $c$ in a different order does not always result in the corresponding maximun-cellular.
+Note that performing the covering map on $c$ in a different order than the one prescribed by~\eqref{coverRtoL} does not always result in the corresponding input-wing.
 This observation can already be made on the two pentagons of Figure~\ref{RealCube}. \smallbreak